 It can be difficult to understand medical terminology and how it applies to your family.
 Here are some basic definitions of terms associated with BE that may help you if you are concerned about your child:

 - Bilirubin – Bilirubin is a natural substance in the body that is found in bile.
 Bilirubin forms as a result of the breakdown of red blood cells.
 It is then processed/eliminated through the liver, and excreted in bile.
-Bilirubin levels vary, so it is important to talk to your doctor about what is normal for your child, and what tests can be done to assess bilirubin levels.
+Bilirubin levels vary, so it is important to talk to your doctor about what is normal for your child, and what tests can be done to assess levels of bilirubin in the blood.

 - Kernicterus – Kenicterus refers to permanent brain damage caused by BE.
-Kernicterus is also the medical term for the yellow staining that occurs in the brain due to excessive bilirubin levels.
+Kernicterus is also the medical term for the yellow staining that occurs in the brain due to excessive bilirubin.

 When bilirubin levels get very high or the baby’s immune system is compromised due to illness, bilirubin may migrate outside the bloodstream and collect inside brain tissue.
 This is what leads to BE and can cause long-term complications for the baby.
 Common side effects of BE include: